 Gaborone, the capital of Botswana, lies in a flat valley between the Kgale and Oodi Hills in the southeast of the country.
 The name, originates from the early practice of referring to African tribal capitals by the name of the chief, in this case Chief Kgosi Gaborone of the BaTlokwa, whose village, now called Tlokweng, was just across a river from the government headquarters.

-Botswana is a wealthy country and much of the wealth has been ploughed back into the capital.
-The city centre is modern and bright, with wide tree lined avenues and buildings made from glass, steel and bricks.
-Surrounding this modern centre are leafy suburbs and villages - Ramotswa to the south east, Mogoditshane to the north west, and Mochudi and Tlokweng to the east.
+Botswana is a wealthy country and much of the wealth has been plowed back into the capital.
+The city center is modern and bright, with wide tree lined avenues and buildings made from glass, steel and bricks.
+Surrounding this modern center are leafy suburbs and villages — Ramotswa to the south east, Mogoditshane to the north west, and Mochudi and Tlokweng to the east.
 A lot of people live in these villages and work every day in Gaborone.

 Finally, if you overnight in Botswana, do try and tune into the radio if you have an early start — then you can wake to the sound of cowbells on Radio Botswana.